PaulKinlan/paul.kinlan.me/content/2018-08-24-querying-topsites.markdown

 the intent of the site and the people behind it.
 But there are some heuristics that you can use to at least help you reason and understand the data.

-For my analysis I didn't think I could get a list of the top sites visitied by users in Inida, so I made a simple assumption that '.in' domains are *likely* to be built for people in India.
+For my analysis I didn't think I could get a list of the top sites visited by users in India, so I made a simple assumption that '.in' domains are *likely* to be built for people in India.
 The sensitivity and specificity for the question of ‘indian sites’ is not 100% by focusing on ‘.in domains’ &mdash; users all over the world like to use experiences that aren't just locked to the countries